umayr/koa2-kickstarter/README.md

 ## `koa2-kickstarter`
-> An opinionated boilerplate for koa2 with batteries included.
+> An opinionated boilerplate for koa v2 with batteries included.

 ### Setup
 ```bash